graffiti-garden/graffiti-server/README.md

 ## Local Usage

-To launch this application locally, run:
+To launch the server locally, run:

     sudo docker compose up --build

 The application will be up at [http://localhost:5000](http://localhost:5000).
-If you are using the [Vue.js Graffiti plugin](https://github.com/csail-graffiti/vue), you might point your app to your local server as follows:
+If you are using the [Vue.js Graffiti plugin](https://github.com/csail-graffiti/vue), you might point to the local server as follows:

     Graffiti("http://localhost:5000").then(g=>createApp().use(g).mount("#app")